frameworklabs/Pappe/README.md

 For more extensive code examples, please have a look at:
 * [Unit Tests](https://github.com/frameworklabs/Pappe/blob/master/Tests/PappeTests/PappeTests.swift)
 * [BlinkerPappe](https://github.com/frameworklabs/BlinkerPappe) project.
 The Pappe code can be found in [this file](https://github.com/frameworklabs/BlinkerPappe/blob/master/BlinkerPappe/GameScene.swift).
-* The [Synchrosphere](https://github.com/frameworklabs/Synchrosphere) project which allows to control Sphero robots via synchronous reactive code.
+* The [Synchrosphere](https://github.com/frameworklabs/Synchrosphere) project as well as the [SynchrosphereDemo](https://github.com/frameworklabs/SynchrosphereDemo) App which allows to control Sphero robots via synchronous reactive code.

 ## Caveats